knowledge-learning/ehealthkd-2019/docs/pages/index.md

 The manuscripts must satisfy the following rules:

-The minimum length of the regular paper should be 5 (mandatory minimum) and up to 10 pages plus references formatted according to the [Springer template](https://www.springer.com/gp/livingreviews/latex-templates).
-The style that appears in the template by default (i.e. documentclass[smallextended]) must be used.
+The minimum length of the regular paper should be 5 (mandatory minimum) and up to 10 pages plus references formatted according to the [Conference Proceedings Springer template](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines).
+The style that appears in the template by default must be used.
 * Articles can be written in English.
 The title, abstract and keywords must be written in English.
 * The document format must be Word or Latex, but the submission must be in PDF format.
 * Instead of describing the task and/or the corpus, you should focus on the description of your experiments and the analysis of your results, and include a citation to the Overview paper.
 Indications for this citation will be provided in due time.